Film d'auteur: Definition

-Current Usage
+Current usage

 In the media for the general public, the film d'auteur is frequently opposed to "cinéma commercial", the first being considered demanding, intellectual, elitist and with a reduced budget while the second is destined for the greatest number or claims to be familial, entertaining, and is produced with significant means.
 For certain critics, the concept of film d'auteur takes on a qualitative value and becomes a label.
-Conversely, for some viewers, film d'auteur evokes an austere and boring type of film.
+Conversely, for some viewers, film d'auteur evokes an austere and boring type of art film.

-Critics
+Criticism

 The term "auteurisme" is sometimes used, notably by Noël Burch, to qualify the ensemble of what he judges to be the downward slide of auteur films (especially French): falsely demanding attitudes, clichés and visual tics linked to a modernism, a hermeticism and a lazy formalism, openly disdaining the script.
 In its December 2012 issue, Les Cahiers du cinéma propose a certain number of measures to counter the "ten flaws" of contemporary auteur cinema that it lists and defines (cult of the master, seriousness of a priest, interchangeable actors, non-scenes of montage, etc.).

-Related Festivals
+Related festivals

 Certain festivals specialize in films d'auteur.
 The Festival international du film francophone de Namur (the FIFF) gives its selection to films d'auteur from the French-speaking world.
 The international festival of film d'auteur of Rabat seeks meanwhile to highlight independent auteurs.
 In addition, the biggest international film festivals like Cannes, Venice, Berlin, Locarno, and San Sebastian do not hide their intention to enhance the value, through their selections, of cinéma d'auteur, cinéma d'art et d'essai, and research film.